Q: What's the age range for girls skating with RCHC?

 Q: What will the girls be doing on the ice?

-A: Coach Caroline and Coach Rose will lead the girls through age specific hockey drills as outlined by USA Hockey.
+A: Our USA Hockey certified coaches will lead the girls through age specific hockey drills as outlined by USA Hockey.
 They’ll use a building block approach starting with the fundamentals of skating at the start of practice and finishing with both the stick and puck.
 In addition, different drills will take place at different stations on the ice.
 The rest of our practice plan is top secret!

 Q: Will the players get a hockey jersey?

 A: Heck yes!
-Every child in our Pilot Program and Spring Season received a sharp looking red Rose City Hockey Club jersey.
+Every girl registered with us will receive a sharp looking red Rose City Hockey Club jersey.
 These sell for $90 on eBay so hold on to yours.
-(Ok, just kidding about eBay, but keep the jersey because you’ll need it for future sessions.)
+(Ok, just kidding, but keep the jersey because you’ll need it for future sessions.)

 Q: What equipment will be in the "loaner" hockey bag?

 A: We provide all participants hockey gear.
 Each hockey bag will contain a helmet, chest protector, elbow pads, hockey pants, and shin protectors.
-(By the way, mouth guards are required.)
+(By the way, mouth guards are not included but required.)

 Q: Will the girls scrimmage?
 Will there be checking?